-This toolbox provides utilities for single-robot and multi-robot simulation and algorithm development.
+This toolbox provides utilities for robot simulation and algorithm development.
 This includes:

 - 2D kinematic models for robot geometries such as differential drive, three, and four-wheeled vehicles, including forward and inverse kinematics

-- Visualization of robotic vehicles and sensors in occupancy grid maps
+- Visualization of robotic vehicles and sensors in occupancy maps

 - MATLAB and Simulink examples and documentation

 MathWorks Student Competitions Team (2019).
 Mobile Robotics Simulation Toolbox (https://www.mathworks.com/matlabcentral/fileexchange/66586-mobile-robotics-simulation-toolbox), MATLAB Central File Exchange.
 Retrieved .

 @Thanh: Because a differential drive robot can only move in the body X direction!

 In the block "Differential Drive Simulation". body's speed inlcude Vx and Vy. why did you force Vy = 0?